Madden, Megan MD

 I thrive by getting outside as much as possible.
 My passion is gardening and I especially love taking care of rose plants.
 I find the pacific northwest to be the perfect area for this hobby, especially as compared to growing roses in Wisconsin where it was much more a hobby of “rose survival” than “rose gardening”.
 Here in Oregon, my roses bloom multiple times a season, which I just love to watch!
 I also enjoy running, camping and boating.
 I find my balance by getting outside, exercising or spending time with family whenever I get the chance.

-Dr. Madden was elected as a top doctor in Portland Monthly’s 2014 “Top Docs and Nurses” feature.
+Dr. Madden was elected as a top doctor in Portland Monthly’s 2014 and 2016 “Top Docs and Nurses” feature.